Stack Overflow Launches Salary Calculator For Developers - Slashdot

 http://www.esterel-technologie... [esterel-technologies.com]

-Less useful than I had hoped (Score:2)
+Less useful than I had hoped (Score:3)

 Re: Less useful than I had hoped (Score:2, Funny)